 If you have a financial product (e.g., credit card, student loan, mortgage, etc.) with a large financial institution, then you likely have credit history.
 Even if you haven’t had one of these products, you might still have credit history.
 Most bureaus will list accounts on which you are an “authorized user” on your credit file as well.
 What this means is that if your parents or your partner added you on their account, then you may have credit history!

 Your Nova credit report gets used as one of many inputs to your loan or apartment application.
 By attaching your overseas credit file to your application, you provide an additional data source that can bolster your application.
 It is up to your lender or landlord to decide how she wants to use your data.

 Nova's customers use the data in lieu of or to supplement information that appears on a U.S. credit report.
 At this time, the data in your Nova credit report does not transfer to or appear on your U.S. credit report.
 However, any U.S. credit products you apply for and receive will!

 Depends on the country.
 Our bureau partners in Mexico and the UK register a hard pull (meaning the inquiry will remain on the credit report abroad).
-In Mexico, Australia and Canada, the inquiry is a soft pull
+In India, Australia and Canada, the inquiry is a soft pull.

 Many people from abroad have trouble getting loans or renting apartments when they first arrive in the US because they have no US credit history.
 Nova Credit changes this by providing lenders and landlords with overseas credit data they can use to accurately evaluate immigrant customers.